There is no longer any requirement to renew personal licences, they run indefinitely.

 The result of a subject access search under the Data Protection Act 1998 of the Police National Computer by the National Identification Service.

-You must also make a separate declaration that you have not been convicted of a relevant offence or a foreign offence or been required to pay an immigration penalty – the declaration form is available under the ‘downloads’ tab.
+You must also make a separate declaration that you have not been convicted of a relevant offence or a foreign offence or been required to pay an immigration penalty – the declaration form is available from the downloads section.

 - taken against a light background;